How to Become a Child Protective Services Worker

 Child protective services workers are social workers who ensure the safety and well-being of children living in households where abuse or neglect may be taking place.
 These social workers may provide counseling to families where poor parenting practices are endangering children.
 They may identify resources for the troubled families.
 In some cases, child protective services workers may remove endangered children and arrange adoptions or find foster care for them.

 Child protective services workers are typically employed by state and local Child Protective Services (CPS) agencies.
 These workers often must travel to see each of their clients.
-They may also have to work weekends, evening and holidays getting the job done.
+They may also have to work weekends, evening and holidays.
+The job is emotionally demanding and often stressful.

 |Degree Field(s)||Social work or a related field*|